 Address the cause, not the symptoms

 Before one can read or learn anything, one has to become aware of it through one of the senses.
-Usually one has to hear or see it.
+Usually, one has to hear or see it.
 In other words, perception must take place.
-Subsequently one has to interpret whatever one has seen or heard.
-In essence then, perception means interpretation.
-Of course, lack of experience may cause a person to misinterpret what he has seen or heard.
+Subsequently, one has to interpret whatever one has seen or heard.
+In essence, then, perception means interpretation.
+Of course, a lack of experience may cause a person to misinterpret what they have seen or heard.
 In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant (1724-1804): “We see things not as they are but as we are.”

 The following situation will illustrate how perception correlates with previous experience:

-Suppose a person parked his car and walked away from it while continuing to look back at it.
-As he went further and further away from his car, it would appear to him as if his car was gradually getting smaller and smaller.
-In such a situation none of us, however, would gasp in horror and cry out, “My car is shrinking!”
+Suppose a person parked their car and walked away from it while continuing to look back at it.
+As they went further and further away from their car, it would appear to them as if the car was gradually getting smaller and smaller.
+In such a situation, however, none of us would gasp in horror and cry, “My car is shrinking!”
 Although the sensory perception is that the car is shrinking rapidly, we do not interpret that the car is changing size.
-Through past experiences we have learned that objects do not grow or shrink as we walk toward or away from them.
-We have learned that their actual size remains constant, despite the illusion.
-Even when one is five blocks away from one’s car and it seems no larger than one’s fingernail, one would interpret it as that it is still one’s car and that it hasn’t actually changed size.
+Through past experiences, we have learned that objects do not grow or shrink as we walk towards or away from them.
+We have learned that their actual size remains constant despite the illusion.
+Even when one is five blocks away from one’s car, and it seems no larger than one’s fingernail, one would interpret it as that it is still one’s car and hasn’t changed size.
 This learned perception is known as size constancy.

-Pygmies, however, who used to live deep in the rain forests of tropical Africa, were not often exposed to wide vistas and distant horizons, and therefore did not have sufficient opportunities to learn size constancy.
-Colin Macmillan Turnbull, an anthropologist and author of The Forest People, wrote about one pygmy who, when removed from his usual environment, was convinced he was seeing a swarm of insects when he was actually looking at a herd of buffalo at a great distance.
-When driven toward the animals he was frightened to see the insects “grow” into buffalo and was sure witchcraft had been responsible.
+Pygmies, however, who used to live deep in the rain forests of tropical Africa, were not often exposed to wide vistas and distant horizons and, therefore, did not have sufficient opportunities to learn size constancy.
+Colin Macmillan Turnbull, an anthropologist and author of The Forest People, wrote about one pygmy who, when removed from his usual environment, was convinced he saw a swarm of insects when he was actually looking at a herd of buffalo at a great distance.
+When driven towards the animals, he was frightened to see the insects “grow” into buffalo and was sure witchcraft had been responsible.

-To summarise, in order to be able to interpret size constancy, one must have had enough exposure to wide vistas and distant horizons.
-In the same way, in order to be able to interpret position in space — the learned perception that makes it possible to distinguish a ‘b’ from a ‘d’ — one must have had enough exposure to relevant experiences.
+To summarise, one must have had enough exposure to wide vistas and distant horizons to interpret size constancy.
+In the same way, to interpret position in space — the learned perception that makes it possible to distinguish a ‘b’ from a ‘d’ — one must have had enough exposure to relevant experiences.
 Relevant experiences include the ability to distinguish left and right and the ability to cross the midline.

-The human body consists of two halves, a left side and a right side.
-The human brain also has two halves, which are connected by the corpus callosum.
-Mindful of the wise words of Immanuel Kant that man does not see things as they are but as he is, it is inevitable that a person will interpret everything in terms of his own sidedness.
-A child or adult, who has not learned to interpret correctly in terms of his sidedness yet, who has not learned to distinguish properly between left and right, will inevitably experience problems when he finds himself in a situation where he is expected to interpret sidedness.
-One such a situation, where sidedness plays a particularly important role, is when a person is expected to distinguish between a ‘b’ and a ‘d’.
+The human body consists of two halves: a left side and a right side.
+The human brain also has two halves connected by the corpus callosum.
+Mindful of the wise words of Immanuel Kant that man does not see things as they are, but as he is, it is inevitable that a person will interpret everything in terms of their own sidedness.
+A child or adult who has not learned to interpret correctly in terms of their sidedness yet, who has not learned to distinguish properly between left and right, will inevitably experience problems when they find themselves in a situation where they are expected to interpret sidedness.
+One such situation where sidedness plays a vital role is when a person is expected to distinguish between a ‘b’ and a ‘d’.
 It is clear that the only difference between the two letters is the position of the straight line — it is either left or right.

 Edublox success stories